ffs

 By default every file will have a newline appended to its contents; this newline will be removed when the filesystem is dumped back to a file.
 To disable these newlines, use –exact.

-You can inspect and alter the types of files and directories using the extended attribute user.type (use xattr on macOS and attr/getfattr/setfattr on Linux).
+You can inspect and alter the types of files and directories using the extended attribute user.type (use xattr on macOS and attr/getfattr/setfattr on Linux; EXAMPLES below).
 The names given here are the valid values for the user.type attribute.

 ENVIRONMENT